-We help real estate investors in Capitol Heights get the information they need.
+We help real estate investors in Waldorf MD get the information they need.
 Knowledge is power and those who understand the numbers best, win at investing in real estate.
 As an investor, there may be no more important factor in the success of your business than your ability to run the numbers.
-Whether you work alongside a mentor or go it on your own, here are 5 formulas Capitol Heights real estate investors need to know.
+Whether you work alongside a mentor or go it on your own, here are 5 formulas Waldorf MD real estate investors need to know.

 The One Percent Rule